Wheat Berry Salad with Squash, Kale, Currants, and Walnuts

 - 2 tablespoons maple syrup

 - Combine the wheat berries and the broth or water in a small pot over high heat.
 Bring to a boil then reduce the heat to low.
-Simmer, covered for 30-40 minutes, or until the wheat berries are chewy but not crunchy.
+Simmer, covered for 30-40 minutes, or until the wheat berries are chewy.
 Remove the pot from the heat, add in the kale and mix it through.
 Let it sit for about 1 minute, or until the kale has just started to soften.
 Drain any remaining water from the pot.1 cup wheat berries, 2 cups vegetable broth or water, 1 ½ cups kale

 - While the squash is in the oven roast the walnuts on a baking sheet for 8-10 minutes, or until they are light brown and fragrant.
-Roughly chop them when they are cool enough to handle.
+Roughly chop them when they are cool enough to handle.½ cup walnuts

-- In a small bowl whisk the oil, apple cider vinegar, maple syrup, and garlic.¼ cup olive oil, 2 tablespoons apple cider vinegar, maple syrup and garlic.
+- In a small bowl whisk the oil, apple cider vinegar, maple syrup, and garlic.¼ cup olive oil, 2 tablespoons apple cider vinegar, 2 tablespoons maple syrup, 1 small clove garlic

-- In a large bowl mix together the cooked wheat berries, kale, walnuts and currants.
+- In a large bowl, mix the cooked wheat berries and kale, walnuts, squash, and currants.
 Toss with the dressing and season generously with sea salt.½ cup dried currants, Sea salt